mattermost/mattermost-handbook-1/source/people/hiring.md

 The hiring manager is accountable for:

 1. Working with recruiter and/or People leader to define the responsibilities and requirements for the role
+2. Parter with recruiter to discuss and agree on sourcing and recruiting strategy and SLA on feedback with recruiting team
-2. Developing an assessment plan that assigns interview areas to interviewers Level 1 and higher
+3. Developing an assessment plan that assigns interview areas to interviewers Level 1 and higher
+4. Ensuring the recruting process is followed
-3. Chairing the candidate review meeting and making a hire recommendation for the best candidate
+5. Chairing the candidate review meeting and making a hire recommendation for the best suited candidate

-## Recruiting Coordinator
+## Recruiter

-The recruiting coordinator or recruiting specialist is accountable for:
+The recruiter and recruting team is accountable for:

-1. Online screening - Evaluates candidates from referrals (people recommended by staff members and our networks), applicants (people who apply online) and sourced candidates (candidates not looking that recruiting specialists or agencies find).
+1. Creating recruiting strategy and tactics to build qualified candidate pipelines for current and FP (future pipeline) roles.
+2. Online screening - Evaluates candidates and partners with hiring manager to select most qualified candidates for us to interview.
-1. First meeting - Introduces candidate to Mattermost and opportunities and gets them excited.
-Provides materials to learn more about the company.
-Coaches the candidate on how to prepare.
+1. First meeting - Introduces candidate to Mattermost and markets the opportunity to them.
+Provides candicate with materials to learn more about the company.
+Coaches the candidate on our process and helps them to prepare.
-1. Ensure interviewer feedback is effective - Coordinating interviewers to ensure their interviewing per plan and their feedback is well written.
+1. Partners with each interviewer to coach them on providing effective and well written feedback in ATS tool.
+1. Schedules and coordinates all interviews and to ensures they areinterviewing per plan.
-1. Scheduling and post-meeting follow-up - Coordinates meetings with interviewers.
-Speaks with candidate by phone or Zoom after each day an interview meeting occurs.
+1. In partership with HM, schedules post-meeting follow-up - Coordinates meetings with interviewers.
+Speaks with candidate by phone or Zoom within 48 hours of an interview meeting occuring.
-1. Coach interviewers - Share feedback to interviewers based on post-interview conversations and their written feedback to help interviewers improve.
-1. Coordinating candidate team round table - Bring hiring manager, As Appropriate interviewer, and key interviewers to discuss the candidate and make an offer decision.
+1. Coordinates candidate team round table - Bring hiring manager, As Appropriate interviewer, and key interviewers to discuss the candidate and make an offer decision.

 ## Interviewers Level 1 or higher

 Interviewers on candidate loops should be Level 1 or higher based on the [Mattermost Interviewer Guide](XXXX).
 They are accountable for:
 1. Interviewing candidates based on the assessment plan provided by the hiring manager
 2. Increasing a candidate's interest and excitement about joining the company
-3. Assessing candidates in assigned areas and finding Red Flags and Yellow Flags
+3. Assessing candidates in assigned areas: 1. validating experience and assessing for culture, 2. finding Red Flags and Yellow Flags
 4. Writing concise and effective feedback to hiring managers and recruiters

 ## As Appropriate Interviewer